This chapter should be read in conjunction with Permanence Planning Guidance.

 - The needs of the Special Guardian or prospective Special Guardian and their family;

-- The impact of the Special Guardianship Order on the relationship between the child, parent and Special Guardian.
+- The likely impact of the Special Guardianship Order on any pre-existing relationship between the child, parent and Special Guardian.

 At the end of the assessment and once the necessary approval has been obtained, the social worker must inform the person requesting provision of its outcome, including: